-Lek Ladki Yojana (Maharashtra): ₹1,01,000 direct financial support for girls' education and empowerment in Maharashtra.Total Benefit: ₹1,01,000.
+Lek Ladki Yojana Maharashtra 2026 - ₹1,01,000 for Girl Child, Documents & How to Apply: ₹1,01,000 direct financial support for girls' education and empowerment in Maharashtra.Total Benefit: ₹1,01,000.
 Installments: 5 stages.
 Final Amount: ₹75,000 at 18.
 State: Maharashtra.The Lek Ladki Yojana is Maharashtra's flagship scheme for empowering girls through direct financial support.
 Launched on April 1, 2023, this scheme reflects the state government's commitment to girl-child welfare and education.
 'Lek Ladki' means 'daughter' in Marathi, and the scheme literally puts money into the hands of families with daughters.
 If you have a daughter or granddaughter born on or after April 1, 2023, in Maharashtra, the government will provide ₹1,01,000 over the course of her childhood and early adulthood.

 👧